 In homage to the late Stephen Sondheim, McBroom sang her rendition of what many consider his most famous song, “Send in the Clowns.”
 Audiences never tire of hearing this sad, bittersweet song, a metaphor for love’s irony that most of us have experienced.
 She then turned the room from sad to happy with Alan Chapman’s clever piece, “Everyone Wants to be Sondheim.”
 McBroom is a talented master.

 Perhaps the biggest treat of the night, other than spending 90 minutes with the accomplished McBroom, was hearing her sing her song, “The Rose,” which Bette Midler sang in the film by the same name.
 Many other performers have recorded this song, but McBroom’s passion for the story told by the piece was evident, and the audience erupted in several seconds of applause.

-My suggestion is don’t miss the chance to see McBroom and Brourman the next time they are in town.
-In the often frenetic pace of life, it’s a pleasure to slow down and enjoy the music from two highly talented songwriters.
+I suggest not to miss the chance to see McBroom and Brourman the next time they are in town.
+In the often frenetic pace of life, it’s a pleasure to slow down and enjoy the music of two highly talented songwriters.

 Award Winner and National Sensation

-became an international sensation in 1979 when Bette Midler’s version of her song, “The Rose,” hit number one around the world.
+Amanda McBroom became an international sensation in 1979 when Bette Midler’s version of her song “The Rose” hit number one worldwide.
 Her songs have been recorded by artists including Amy Poehler and Jack Black, Barry Manilow, Judy Collins, Barbara Cook, LeAnn Rimes, Anne Murray, Harry Belafonte, Stephanie Mills, The Manhattan Transfer, Donny Osmond, Kurt Cobain, Nana Mouskouri, Conway Twitty, and The Chipmunks.
 McBroom has been applauded in concert halls from Carnegie Hall to Angel Place Recital Hall in Sydney, Australia.